cavdailyonline/unicorn/README.md

 # unicorn
-CMS and front end app for student news publication
+Content Management System for student news publications

 ###Brief
 The Cavalier Daily, a student news publication at the University of Virginia, is undertaking this project to create a